cmahnke/projektemacher/content/blog/goettingen2025/index.en.md

   params:
     description: "Screenshot"
 ---
-Will be launched in autumn 2021.
+Will be launched in spring 2024.